-This academic and experiential program will center on women’s reproductive health in Kenya.
-Students will gain a global perspective on reproductive health issues through an interdisciplinary lens.
-Some topics of exploration include maternal and child health, birthing experiences, gendered economic disparities, and the practice of medicine in urban and rural Kenya.
-Students will also be introduced to Kenyan culture via immersive experiences with local organizations and populations.
-The partnership with Kenyatta will give students the opportunity to explore the shaping of public knowledge about and advocacy for women’s health.
+This academic and experiential program will center on women’s reproductive health and justice in Kenya.
+Via collaboration with Kenyatta University in Nairobi, Hollins University students will gain a global health perspective with a focus on issues that include maternal and child health, birthing experiences, and gendered economic disparities.
+Students will also be introduced to Kenyan culture via immersive experiences with local non-governmental organizations, Kenyatta students, and the public.
+The partnership with Kenyatta University and visits with local advocacy groups and clinics will give students the opportunity for cultural exchange and critical comparative health studies through exploration of public knowledge about and advocacy for women’s health.

 Course objectives include: